ValentinaBelle/agentigRAG/README.md

-You can summarize and ask questions about the single pdf file you are interested about or you work on using LlamaIndex and OpenAI.
+You can get a summarized information and ask questions about the single pdf file you are interested about or you work on using LlamaIndex and OpenAI (includes full agent reasoning loop).